googleapis/enterprise-certificate-proxy/README.md

 TBD

+## Build binaries

+For amd64 MacOS, run `./build/scripts/darwin_amd64.sh`.
+The binaries will be placed in `build/darwin_amd64` folder.

+For amd64 Linux, run `./build/scripts/linux_amd64.sh`.
+The binaries will be placed in `build/linux_amd64` folder.

+For amd64 Windows, in powershell terminal, run `powershell.exe .\build\scripts\windows_amd64.sh`.
+The binaries will be placed in `build\windows_amd64` folder.

 ## Contributing

 Contributions to this library are always welcome and highly encouraged.
 See the [CONTRIBUTING](contributing) documentation for more information on how to get started.